Newark Wire Cloth Company

 While brass has been a common material for straining devices, stainless steel straining is now the preferred choice in industrial applications for the following reasons:

-Recognizing these new trends, Newark Wire is even more focused to deliver you high-quality stainless steel straining products for your business.
-Our strainers serve many types of industries including chemical, manufacturing, food, medical, pharmaceutical and more.
+Recognizing these new trends, Newark Wire is even more focused on supplying you with a wide selection of high-quality stainless steel straining products for your business.
+Our industrial strainers serve many types of industries including chemical, manufacturing, food, medical, pharmaceutical and more.
 In addition to our pre-cut sizes, we can also custom order specifications for your needs.
 Contact us today to get started.